 Repercussions of Pouring Oil into the Drain

 After finishing your cooking for yourself and your family, your first move is to always place your pot or pan in the sink, but in that case, the remaining oil in your utensil directly goes to your drain when it’s time to clean your pot.
 But one thing you have to keep in mind is that pouring oil down your drain can be harmful to your drain and even to the environment.
 Pouring oil down your drain is not the best way to dispose of it, but unfortunately, it happens very often.
-It’s a basic fact that everyoneused cooking oil pours in the drain should know: water and oil don’t mix, so when oil goes down the drain, it accumulates and does not dissolve easily.
+It’s a basic fact that everyone should know: water and oil don’t mix, so when oil goes down the drain, it accumulates and does not dissolve easily.

 Especially fat and grease from your food and other liquid remnants from your cooking get poured down the drain.
 Oil can accumulate if it continues to pass down your drain.
 It can build up as a fat, solid mass that also narrows the diameter of your pipe, preventing smoothing and quick drainage.
 And another key point you must remember is that the longer your oil accumulates, the harder it is to clear out, especially if you live in an old apartment or older building.
 However, you must think that a plumber can fix all these problems, but you have to keep in mind that a plumber can only fix the accessible pipes, but the grease and oil you wash down from your sink can travel much further than your drain and make it difficult or impossible for plumbers to clean it up.